Mouse-eared bat: Longevity

 Myotis species are remarkably long-lived for their size; in 2018, researchers revealed that a longitudinal study appears to indicate that Myotis telomeres do not shrink with age, and that telomerase does not appear to be present in the Myotis metabolism.
 13 species of Myotis bats live longer than 20 years and 4 species live longer than 30 years.
 The longest-living species of Myotis, and longest-living bat in general, is thought to be the Siberian bat (M. sibiricus); one individual discovered in 2005 was found to be over 41 years old at the time.

 Species

 Traditionally, Myotis was divided into three large subgenera—Leuconoe, Myotis, and Selysius.
 However, molecular data indicate that these subgenera are not natural groups, but instead unnatural assemblages of convergently similar species.
 Instead, Myotis species largely fall in two main clades, one containing Old World and the other New World species.
 The ITIS presently divides it into three subgenera: Chrysopteron (containing most reddish-colored Old World species), Myotis (containing almost all other Old World species), and Pizonyx (containing all New World species and the Eurasian Myotis brandtii and Myotis sibiricus, which are more closely related to New World species than to other Old World species).
 The Asian species Myotis latirostris falls outside the clade formed by these main groups, and has since been reclassified into a separate genus, Submyotodon, alongside several others.

+The earliest known fossil Myotis is the extinct, large-sized species †Myotis belgicus Gunnel, Smith & Smith, 2017 from the Early Oligocene of Belgium.